VimalvDev/Obys-Agency-Clone/README.md

   - [ ] Add optional **backend functionality** (e.g., contact form, CMS integration)

 > ⚡ This is an evolving project — it will be continuously improved as I grow as a developer.

+---

+## 🤝 Credits & Inspiration

+- Inspired by the design and creativity of [Obys Creative Agency](https://obys.agency)
+- Developed with ❤️ by **Vimal Verma**

+---

+## 📜 License

+This project is intended for **educational purposes only**.
+No commercial use is permitted.

+> Feel free to explore and learn from the code, but please do not copy the project for commercial work or claim as your own.